SalienDet: A Saliency-based Feature Enhancement Algorithm for Object Detection for Autonomous Driving: Abstract

 \section{Abstract}

 Object detection (OD) is crucial to autonomous driving.
-Unknown objects are one of the reasons that hinder autonomous vehicles from driving beyond the operational domain.
-We propose a saliency-based OD algorithm (SalienDet) to detect objects that do not appear in the training sample set.
-SalienDet utilizes a saliency-based algorithm to enhance image features for object proposal generation.
-Then, we design a dataset relabeling approach to differentiate the unknown objects from all objects to achieve open-world detection.
-We evaluate SalienDet on KITTI, NuScenes, and BDD datasets, and the result indicates that it outperforms existing algorithms for unknown object detection.
-Additionally, SalienDet can be easily adapted for incremental learning in open-world detection tasks.
+On the other hand, unknown objects, which have not been seen in training sample set, are one of the reasons that hinder autonomous vehicles from driving beyond the operational domain.
+To addresss this issue, we propose a saliency-based OD algorithm (SalienDet) to detect unknown objects.
+Our SalienDet utilizes a saliency-based algorithm to enhance image features for object proposal generation.
+Moreover, we design a dataset relabeling approach to differentiate the unknown objects from all objects in training sample set to achieve Open-World Detection.
+To validate the performance of SalienDet, we evaluate SalienDet on KITTI, nuScenes, and BDD datasets, and the result indicates that it outperforms existing algorithms for unknown object detection.
+Notably, SalienDet can be easily adapted for incremental learning in open-world detection tasks.
 The project page is \url{https://github.com/dingmike001/SalienDet-Open-Detection.git}.

 \nomenclature{$S$}{Saliency Map} \nomenclature{$I$}{Image Tensor} \nomenclature{$I_{S}$}{Image Tensor Merged with Saliency Map} \nomenclature{$P_{o}$}{Potential Object Proposals from SalienDet} \nomenclature{$P_{g}$}{Ground Truth Proposals} \nomenclature{$P_{e}$}{Proposals from Prior Knowledge}